 • Application of Kirkpatrick’s Four Levels of Evaluation to eLearning courses

-• How to develop courses in Articulate Storyline, Articulate Rise, and Captivate
+• How to develop courses in Articulate and Adobe Captivate

 • To design screencasts for your technical training courses